fuzzylogicxx/fuzzylogic/posts/modern-font-stacks.md

 To grab a stack, just copy the `font-family` declaration from its card then paste that into your CSS.

-To easily preview how custom text of your choice would look in the provided stacks, use the handy form at the top of te page.
+To easily preview how custom text of your choice would look in each stack, use the handy form at the top of the page.

-I also love this page as a learning resource.
-For each font category, the font and weight your browsing context is currently using is highlighted in blue with a solid underline while those not in use and those unavailable are also separately highlighted.
-This gives you even more information than Firefox’s font panel or the [WhatFont](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) extension for Chrome would provide.
+Aside from its utility I also love this page as a learning resource.
+For each font category, the font and weight your browsing context is currently using is highlighted in blue with a solid underline, while those available but not currently in use and those unavailable are also separately highlighted.
+This gives you even more information than Firefox’s font panel or the [WhatFont](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) extension for Chrome.

 Notes:
-- if you see support for a font you wouldn’t expect (because your OS doesn’t include it), it’s worth remembering that you might have previously installed it locally.
+- if you notice support for a font when you wouldn’t expect it (because your OS doesn’t include it), it’s worth remembering that you may have previously installed it locally.
 This was the case for me with _Inter_ in the [Neo-Grotesque](https://modernfontstacks.com/?stack=neo-grotesque) stack.
-Use the little “info” icon links beside each stack’s title for [detailed info including which OSs use which font](https://github.com/system-fonts/modern-font-stacks#neo-grotesque)
+You can click the little “info” icon links beside each stack’s title for [detailed info on that stack including which OSs use which font](https://github.com/system-fonts/modern-font-stacks#neo-grotesque)
-- the declaration `font-family: system-ui, sans-serif` for the Operating System’s default sans-serif seemed suspiciously simple given the complicated iterations I’ve seen previously.
+- the declaration `font-family: system-ui, sans-serif` as a means of serving the Operating System’s default sans-serif seemed suspiciously simple given the complicated iterations I’ve seen previously.
 However after some digging I confirmed that [Firefox added support for `system-ui` a few years ago](https://caniuse.com/font-family-system-ui) so [previous, verbose alternatives](https://bugzilla.mozilla.org/show_bug.cgi?id=1226042#c15) are no longer necessary.